MicrosoftDocs/sdk-api/sdk-api-src/content/ntsecapi/nf-ntsecapi-lsalookupnames2.md

 <li>If the name is one of the names of the trusted domain, the function returns the SID of that domain.</li>
 <li>If the name is a user, group, or local group account in the built-in domain, the function returns the SID of that account.</li>
 <li>If the name is a user, group, or local group account in the account domain on the local system, the function returns the SID of that account.</li>
+<li>If the name is found in the cache, the function returns the SID of that account.
 <li>If the name is a user, group, or a local group in the primary domain, the function returns the SID of that account.</li>
 <li>After looking in the primary domain, the function looks in each of the primary domain's trusted domains.</li>
 <li>Otherwise, the name is not translated.</li>
 </ol>

+>[!WARNING]
+>The cache lookup behavior implies that the most recently found entry for a given isolated name will be returned.
+Therefore lookup results for isolated names may change as newer entries are added.
+>
+>Example of how caching affects translation of isolated names:
+>
+>* User Abby exists in Domain A and Domain B in a forest.
+>* A client machine is joined to domain A.
+>* Starting with an empty cache, the client looks up "Abby" and gets back "A\Abby", which is cached.
+>* At this point additional lookups of "Abby" will return "A\Abby" directly from the cache.
+>* The client then does a more qualified lookup for "B\Abby" and gets back a result which >is then >cached ahead of the earlier "B\Abby" entry.
+>* At this point further lookups of "Jay" will return "B\Abby" directly from the cache.
+>
+>Since SIDs are often used in security-sensitive scenarios (for example, authoring of authorization policies), Microsoft <b>does not recommend the use of isolated names</b>.
+Applications should be written to always query fully qualified account names.

 ## -see-also